”A modern-day classic… equally audacious and brilliant.”—Ron Charles, The Washington Post

-A street preacher decked out in denim robes and running shoes, a phony holy man for a misfit urban parish, Julius is a source of inspiration for a community that knows nothing of his scandalous origins.
+A street preacher decked out in denim robes and running shoes, Julius is a source of inspiration for a community that knows nothing of his scandalous origins.

-The Revisionaries is, in the end, a wildly imaginative, masterfully rendered, and suspenseful tale of one man trying to differentiate between reality and fantasy in order to find the source of his faith.
-It will summon to mind the bold outlandishness stylishness of Thomas Pynchon, Margaret Atwood, and Alan Moore—while being unlike anything that’s come before.
+The Revisionaries is a wildly imaginative, masterfully rendered, and suspenseful tale that conjures the bold outlandish stylishness of Thomas Pynchon, Margaret Atwood, and Alan Moore—while being unlike anything that’s come before.

 ”I was baffled, dazzled, angered and awed … I adored it … a modern day classic … equally audacious and brilliant ….
 Moxon is a literary demon.” — Ron Charles, The Washington Post

 “A spectacular invention … [Moxon is] a wildly gifted inventor … Engrossing …” — Sergio De La Pava, The New York Times

 ”I’m almost irritated by how much I enjoyed it… It is, by turns and often at once, surreal, absurd, horrifying, earnest and satirical … written with a playful elegance … I’m astonished by how compulsively readable it is.” — Amal El-Mohtar, NPR

 “It’s a good thing The Revisionaries is so funny.
 It will prevent whatever civilization that finds it thousands of years from now forming a creepy new religion around it.” — Patton Oswalt